 The board recognizes the importance and benefits of gender diversity at the board level.
-Our board currently has one female director out of seven directors which represents 14.3% of the board.
-The board targets to maintain at least the current level of female representation on our board in the next 5 years.
+Out of seven directors, our board currently has one female director, which represents 14.3% of the board.
+The board targets to maintain at least the current level of female representation in the next 5 years.